locchuong/Portfolio-V2/README.md

 # Portfolio Site V2
-Built using TailwindCSS for the first time!
+Built using TailwindCSS for the first time, dabbled in writing a Canvas animation as well!

 Libraries / Frameworks used: Typescript, React.js, TailwindCSS, CSS, HTML